There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

-Show off your stats: Mention where you have been featured on and show an example of a previous sponsored post if you have one.
+Show off your stats: Mention where you have been featured and show an example of a previous sponsored post if you have one.

-Mention your blog traffic, social media follower counts and email list subscribers count.
+Mention your blog traffic, social media follower counts, and email list subscribers count.
 Attach your media kit.